mabq/book-simplicity/vocabulary.md

 ### Legacy code

 Code (perhaps written with older practices) that we can’t replace at the moment.
 We have to work with it as is.

+### Software design

+Using one’s aesthetic sense to guide programming choices to improve the ease of coding, testing, and maintaining software.

+### Stratified design

+A design technique that builds software in layers.